tbandyszak/cosyfeat-beta/ReadMe.md

 <h2>Run the Tool</h2>

 An executable .jar file of the tool can be found in the folder "download-executable".
+Download the file to your computer and open the file.
+Depending on your OS, simply use double click, or command line prompt to execute the jar file: java -jar download-executable/CoSyFeAT.jar

 <h2>Key Features</h2>